 By this stage, you will surely have an idea of how you’re going to obtain funding and operate.
 Any loans or investors as decided during the planning stage should be applied for and be ready for use at this stage.

-Secure your funding and ensure that all aspects for running the bar have been considered with updates since applying for the funds.
+Secure your funding and ensure that all aspects of running the bar have been considered with updates since applying for the funds.
 Finding a liquor supplier can also take some time.
 Get in touch with good liquor suppliers and strike a deal for any discounts, payment terms, and brands required beforehand.

-6. Acquire Adequate licenses
+6. Acquire Adequate licenses for Bar Business

 Obtaining the required permits and licenses for your business is crucial, especially in the case of a bar.
 You will need several basic permits such as the location permit, EIN for employees, and a food service license.

 Some specific permits like a liquor license and permissions for the Alcohol and Tobacco Tax and Trade Bureau will also be required.
 Failing to deliver on these can levy heavy fines on your business, so make sure you get these sorted on time.

 7. Hire a Manager and Staff

 You can begin with hiring the staff only after valid permissions are obtained.
 However, you can start running checks beforehand to get the best selection of employees to associate with your bar business.

 You will need a Manager, several bartenders, servers, hosts, and other roles depending on your concept and theme.
 A regular DJ and music person will also be needed in case you are thinking of a nightclub setup.

 After setting up everything and with your bar ready to open for business, you will need to boost your sales through effective marketing.
 A testing opening for students or team members can be great to test the basics.
 An opening for a limited number of guests can help gauge the environment as well as the capabilities of the staff on duty.